 In the United States, mortality in patients on chronic hemodialysis is significantly higher in winter months than in the summer.
 It is unknown whether a seasonal difference exists, however, for mortality or graft failure among kidney transplant recipients.
 One report showed that there was a significant annual variation of deaths due to graft failures.

 Chronic allograft rejection can be caused by antibody-dependent complement activation lesions as well as cell arteritis leading to the development of interstitial fibrosis/tubular atrophy (IF/TA).
 This injury can appear early after transplantation.
-At 1-year post-transplant, greater than 81% of the kidneys have minimal lesions of IF/TA that tend to progress over time; these lesions affect greater than 50% of transplanted kidneys with severe lesions at 5 years.
+At 1-year post-transplant, greater than 81% of the kidneys have minimal lesions of IF/TA that tend to progress over time; these lesions affect greater than 50% of transplanted kidneys with severe lesions at five years.

 The 2011 Banff meeting focused on diagnostic criteria for late-antibody mediated rejection.
 In this review, there was the recognition of CD4-negative antibody-mediated rejection, in which endothelial activation and NK cells were suggested as the primary causes of chronic reaction.
 Other proposed pathophysiologic mechanisms include: